 The plant world is always developing new and exciting cultivars and hybrids of plants.
-It is hard for me to keep up on all of the new developments in the plant world, but when I do learn about a new group or type of plant it is very exciting.
+It is hard for me to keep up on all of the new developments in the plant world.
+When I do learn about a new group or type of plant it is very exciting.
 I will admit I was not up to date on the newest hybrids of peonies, which are the Itoh Hybrid Peonies.
 In spring of 2018 when Tulip World started selling Scrumdiddlyumptious Peonies I quickly learned about this amazing new type of peony.
 Itoh hybrid peonies have a lot of strong qualities; however, traditional herbaceous peonies have tremendous value and qualities as well.
 For some gardeners the traditional herbaceous peonies will be what is needed to enhance our gardens, for others, Itoh hybrid peonies will work better.
 If you are lucky you will have room for both herbaceous peonies and Itoh hybrid peonies.
 If you aren’t sure which peony to plant, continue reading for more information on the differences between herbaceous and Itoh hybrid peonies.

-There are two complaints I often hear from people about herbaceous peonies.
-The first complaint is that peonies attract ants, which is true.
-It is very common to see ants on peony blooms in your garden and even in vases when you cut the blooms.
+There are two concerns I often hear from gardeners about herbaceous peonies.
+The first consideration is that peonies attract ants, which is true.
+It is common to see ants on peony blooms in your garden and in vases when you cut the blooms.
 However, the ants are gathering nectar from the blooms and are not harmful to plants or humans.
-Therefore a few common ants shouldn’t deter you from enjoying the beautiful and fragrant blooms that peonies provide.
+Therefore, a few common ants shouldn’t deter you from enjoying the beautiful and fragrant blooms that peonies provide.

 Itoh Hybrid Peonies